tccole23/latin102/composition1.md

-Your composition should use all the vocabulary items listed below at least once.

 Your first sentence should use a temporal clause to express that when Hercules came to Oechalia, he asked to marry Iole.

 Your second sentence should state that when her father Eurytus was unwilling, Hercules captured Oechalia.